Gabriela Debrunner

 She previously served as Senior Researcher and Lecturer at the Institute for Spatial and Landscape Development (IRL), Chair of Spatial Development and Urban Policy (SPUR, Prof. Dr. David Kaufmann), at ETH Zurich.
 She has also undertaken research stays at Stockholm University (Department of Human Geography) and at the International Federation for Housing and Planning (IFHP) in Copenhagen.

-Gabriela holds additional qualifications including a Certificate of Advanced Studies (CAS) in Urban Management from the University of Zurich and a federal teaching diploma for secondary level II (gymnasium) from the Bern University of Applied Sciences.
+Gabriela holds additional qualifications including a Certificate of Advanced Studies (CAS) in Urban Management from the University of Zurich and a federal teaching diploma for secondary level II (gymnasium) from the Bern University of Applied Sciences (PH Bern).

 Research Interests